ekaterina-shevchenko/spark-failures/README.md

 This project contains all code required for testing Spark under a set of state, network, and resource level failures.

 The testing environment supports two ways of deploying, on-premises in a cluster of servers and in AWS.
 For instructions on how to deploy the project in each environment read the sections below.
+As a base image we use the latest Spark 3.2 [image](https://hub.docker.com/r/datamechanics/spark) provided by [Datamechanics](https://www.datamechanics.co/).

 ## AWS environment